Quantum N-toroidal algebras and extended quantized GIM algebras of N-fold affinization: Introduction

-The paper is organized as follows.
-In section 2, we give a general definition of the extended quantized GIM algebra of $N$-fold affinization.
 In section 3, we define the quantum $N$-toroidal algebra for all types uniformly.
 At the same time, we find a subset of Drinfeld generators for the quantum $N$-toroidal algebra.
 It is shown that the algebra generated by this subset can be realized as the quotient of the extended quantized GIM algebra of $N$-fold affinization.
-Actually, the quantum $N$-toroidal algebra for $N=2$ is isomorphic to the quotient algebra of the algebra for type $A$ and the algebra for other types, respectively.
+It turns out that the quantum $2$-toroidal algebra is isomorphic to a quotient algebra of the algebra for type $A$ and equals to the algebra for other types.
 In general the quantum $N$-toroidal algebra for $N\geq 2$ is isomorphic to the quotient algebra of the algebra.
 This main result will be verified in the next two sections for $N=2$ and $N\geq3$, respectively, which implies that the quantum $N$-toroidal algebra is isomorphic to the quotient algebra of the extended quantized GIM algebra of $N$-affinization.
-In section 6, we construct a level one vertex representation of the 2-parameter quantum $N$-toroidal algebra in type $A$, which generalizes a result of Saito \cite{Sy}.
+In section 6, a vertex realization of the quantum $N$-toroidal algebra is given.
 In the Appendix, we list the Dynkin diagrams of the GIMs of $N$-fold affinization case by case for $N=2$ and $N=3$ for example.